RonnyWinkler/io.home-assistant.community/README.md

-# Home-Assistant integation for Homey by Athom
+# Home-Assistant integation for Homey

 This application allows you to add your home-assistant (http://home-assistant.io) devices to your Homey.